 It’s also important to pay attention to the probiotic strains in a supplement if you consider taking more than one probiotic blend.
-In theory, if the supplements you are taking contain different bacteria or target different organ systems, then it’s OK to take other probiotic supplements.
-Tolerance typically depends on the dose and the individual’s sensitivity factors; however, side effects such as abdominal pain, diarrhea, and gastroesophageal reflux have been associated with large daily doses.
+In theory, if the supplements you are taking contain different bacteria or target different organ systems, it’s fine to take multiple probiotic supplements.
+That said, tolerance typically depends on the dose and the individual’s sensitivity factors, and side effects such as abdominal pain, diarrhea, and gastroesophageal reflux have been associated with large daily doses.
 Again, make sure your doctor knows everything you’re taking – natural supplements included – before adding anything new to your list.